13 pairs of passenger trains resume operation | The Asian Age Online, Bangladesh

 Thirteen pairs of passenger trains resumed operation from Sunday on different routes to make services more functional amid Covid-19 pandemic, said Railways Minister Md Nurul Islam Sujan.

-“We’ve asked the authorities concerned to ensure train movement after maintaining health guidelines and social distancing,” he said after visiting the Kamalapur Railway Station.
+"We've asked the authorities concerned to ensure train movement after maintaining health guidelines and social distancing," he said after visiting the Kamalapur Railway Station, reports UNB.

 According to rail sources, 17 pairs of passenger trains were running on various routes until now.